rayjlim/miniblog/README.md

 # miniblog

-smsblog relies on phpcurl; if FB login is not working look if the module is enabled in the xampp php config
+miniblog relies on phpcurl; if FB login is not working look if the module is enabled in the xampp php config

 ## Setup